Mathematics, Science, and Technology

 + Engineering with Robotics and Computer-aided Design

 The essential question explored in this course is “How can we apply scientific, mathematical, and technical facts and methods to the solution of real world problems?”
 Beginning with the book Catastrophe! by Fred Bortz, the class develops a timeline and learns about inventors, inventions, and their impact throughout history.
 Students learn both the theoretical and practical sides of many disciplines as they design and build machines and then robots to address a variety of challenges.
-Engineering problem-solving methods guide the students as they first develop vehicles that can navigate about the room and then create a themed, interactive miniature golf course or a new activity for a robotic Olympics.
-These projects require students to learn and apply ideas from physics (simple machines and mechanical advantage, force, energy, motion, and material science), geometry (measurement, similarity), and algebra (proportion and linear behavior) to succeed in their efforts.
+Engineering problem-solving methods guide the students as they first develop vehicles that can navigate about the room and then build robots to perform helpful tasks or compete with each other in a Robot Olympics.
+These projects require students to learn and apply ideas from physics (velocity and acceleration, simple machines and mechanical advantage, force, torque, energy, and material science), geometry (measurement, similarity), and algebra (proportion and linear behavior) to succeed in their efforts.
 Students write a research paper on an application of robotics (e.g., a self-driving car or surgical assistant).
-The second half of the course explores Computer-Aided Design (CAD) and Computer-Aided Manufacturing (CAM) as students use 3-D printers and other automated tools to produce real versions of their virtual illustrations.
+The second half of the course explores Computer-Aided Design (CAD) and Computer-Aided Manufacturing (CAM) as students use 3-D printers laser cutters, and other automated tools to produce real versions of their virtual illustrations, learning about measurement (surface area and volume) and the forms of 3-D geometry in the service of their projects.
+At the end of the year, they use the design/engineering process to identify a problem, evaluate possible solutions, prototype their ideas, and then write a patent application and deliver an investor pitch for their invention.
 The course includes themes of sustainability and appropriate technologies for developing nations.

 + Doing Research in Mathematics and Science